Strait of Hormuz Monitor

 Transit counts (exited / entered)

-Caveat: satellite AIS polling occurs every 8 hours (every 2 during crisis).
-Vessels that broadcast only intermittently can cross without both before-and-after observations being captured.
-Such transits are undercounted.
+Satellite AIS polling happens every 2–4 hours.
+Vessels broadcasting intermittently can cross without both pre- and post-crossing pings being captured — such transits are undercounted.
 Terrestrial AIS coverage near the narrows mitigates this.

 Petroleum-carrier classification